soywod/react-pin-field/README.md

 ### Validate

-Hook called to validate a char.
-It can be:
+The validator prop can be:

 - A string of allowed characters: `abcABC123`
 - A list of allowed chars: `["a", "b", "c", "1", "2", "3"]`